amplience/dc-demostore-core/docs/AutomatedVideoCaptions.md

 ## Notes for an actual implementation

 1. The manual steps for assigning profiles to videos and publishing can be automated as part of a bulk upload job.
-2. This demo is coded for english captions.
+2. This demo is coded for English captions.
 In a dynamic implementation each video might have captions in different languages.
 Your front end should support this.
 See [Calling the delivery API for video data](#calling-the-delivery-API-for-video-data)

 ### Calling the delivery API for video data